Probabilistic Counters for Privacy Preserving Data Aggregation: Previous and Related Work

 Other common examples of probabilistic counters are $F_p$ counters \cite{ALON1999137,DBLP:conf/focs/Indyk00}, which approximate the $p$-th moments of frequencies of occurrences of different elements in the database.

-One may note that all the mentioned probabilistic counters have equivalent versions which are consistent with Definition \ref{generalCounter} introduced here.

-Let us also mention a paper \cite{Kamil2} where one can find a numerous applications of similar constructions for creating pseudorandom sketches in Big Data algorithms.
+Let us also mention a paper \cite{Kamil2} in which one can find numerous applications of similar constructions to create pseudorandom sketches in Big Data algorithms.

-Notice that such the variety of possible applications of probabilistic counters creates an opportunity to exploit inherent differential privacy properties.
-However, a new challenge arises --- to calculate the parameters of differential privacy for those counters, which are not connected straightforward with Morris or MaxGeo Counters.
+Notice that the variety of possible applications of probabilistic counters creates an opportunity to exploit inherent differential privacy properties.
+However, a new challenge arises --- to calculate the parameters of differential privacy for those counters, which are not connected straightforwardly with Morris or MaxGeo Counters.